HappyGick/HappyGick/README.md

 # Hey There!
 My name is Eduardo, I am very passionate about everything IT.
 Whatever you may want me to make, I can (probably) make it!
 I began my journey through programming & IT when I was about 10 years old (as of March 2026 I'm 23).
-Since then, I've explored many things, so here's what I currently have most expertise on:
+Since then, I've explored many things, so here's what I currently have the most expertise on:
 - 🌐 Full Stack web development: Svelte, Angular, Nest, Express, React
 - 🖥️ Software development: C#, Java
 - ☁️ Cloud infrastructure: AWS, GCP, Coolify, OKD